brsynth/amn_release/README.md

 - `Result` contains various **raw data** files used to generate figures in the `Figures.ipynb` notebook.
 One can refer directly to this notebook to know how each data file is used.

-NB: `/Functions` is only storing function-storing files, `/Figures` is only storing figures.
+NB: `/Library` is only storing function-storing python files, `/Figures` is only storing figures.

 ### 3) Independent files